Breakfast Egg Muffins

 • Chop it all small so that the veggies disperse throughout the muffins.

 • Avoid adding too much moisture.
 Steer clear of raw tomato!
 It’s too wet to use in these egg muffins, and it makes them soggy (I learned the hard way).
 Instead, experiment with pre-cooked vegetables.
-Chopped sautéed spinach would be a nice addition, provided you squeeze the excess moisture out first.
-Caramelized onions or my vegan mushroom “bacon” would also be delicious!
+Chopped sautéed spinach would be a nice addition, provided you squeeze out the excess moisture first.
+Caramelized onions, steamed broccoli, or my vegan mushroom “bacon” would also be delicious!

 • Changing the cheese is simpler.
 Don’t love feta?
-Top off these egg muffins with shredded cheddar cheese, Parmesan cheese, or pepper jack instead!
+Top off these egg muffins with goat cheese, shredded cheddar cheese, Parmesan cheese, or pepper jack instead!

 Let me know what variations you try!